hamza-torres/Hadcoin/README.md

  A cryptocurrency system that utilizes blockchain technology.

 **To Do**
+- Pending Transactions
+- Digital Signature
-- Create Block Class
+- Block rewards
+- DIDs
--
+- Addresses
--
+- Transactions